jkhmtx/hyprlang-fmt/CONTRIBUTING.md

 ## Filing Issues

-Please be nice.
+Please be nice!
 This is a hobby project.

 Pull requests are welcome, but only considered for merge after an issue is raised.